 GeneCards Summary for RAD23A Gene

 RAD23A (RAD23 Homolog A, Nucleotide Excision Repair Protein) is a Protein Coding gene.
-Diseases associated with RAD23A include Xeroderma Pigmentosum, Variant Type and Hiv-1.
-Among its related pathways are Nucleotide excision repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
-GO annotations related to this gene include single-stranded DNA binding and polyubiquitin binding.
+Diseases associated with RAD23A include Xeroderma Pigmentosum, Variant Type.
+Among its related pathways are Protein processing in endoplasmic reticulum and Josephin domain DUBs.
+Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding and polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is RAD23B.

 UniProtKB/Swiss-Prot for RAD23A Gene

 Multiubiquitin chain receptor involved in modulation of proteasomal degradation.
 Binds to Lys-48-linked polyubiquitin chains in a length-dependent manner and with a lower affinity to Lys-63-linked polyubiquitin chains.
 Proposed to be capable to bind simultaneously to the 26S proteasome and to polyubiquitinated substrates and to deliver ubiquitinated proteins to the proteasome.

 Involved in nucleotide excision repair and is thought to be functional equivalent for RAD23B in global genome nucleotide excision repair (GG-NER) by association with XPC.
 In vitro, the XPC:RAD23A dimer has NER activity.
 Can stabilize XPC.

 Involved in vpr-dependent replication of HIV-1 in non-proliferating cells and primary macrophages.
 Required for the association of HIV-1 vpr with the host proteasome.